burnt43/asterisk.vim/README.md

 ```:call asterisk#dialplan#capture#CleanUp()```
 and it will execute.

-I have this bound to a key mapping o nly good for buffers with astdpcap filetype:
+I have this bound to a key mapping only good for buffers with astdpcap filetype:
 ```
 augroup filetype_astdpcap
   autocmd!